 - Use database security to restrict access (requires a database that supports this)

-In this blog we provide step-by-step instructions for the first two methods.
-For details and instructions on the last two two methods, see our whitepaper on the same subject.
+In this blog, we provide step-by-step instructions for the first two methods.

 NOTE: To follow along with the instructions below, use Tableau’s Sample-Superstore data that is included with every release of Tableau.